department of psychology

 The Doctoral program is a four- to five-year, full-time, fully funded, research-oriented program that features setting up a research program, coursework, and a close relationship with a faculty advisor.
 The number of graduate student admitted is limited.
 Currently, the ratio of faculty to doctoral students is approximately 1 to 1.

 Students apply to one of the Psychology Department's five areas of concentration and receive a Ph.D. degree in that area.
 Students may also participate in one of the department's interdisciplinary programs.
-One focuses on Neuroscience, the other on Affective Science.
 Information about the areas of concentration and interdisciplinary programs can be found in the Graduate Program Handbook.

 The Admissions Process is described on the Boston College Graduate School of Arts and Sciences website.